 How far in advance should I book?

 If the services you need are for a wedding, you can book as far in advance as you'd like.
 To ensure your date, the sooner you pay the retainer and book, the better.
-Especially with many brides having to postpone their weddings into 2021 and further due to COVID-19, the sooner you book, the better.
-We have a feeling that 2021 is going to be NUTS.
+Even though the postponements due to Covid made for an interesting last two years, some brides are still having issues with vendors.
+And we don't want to be included with any bad juju.
+So just message us and we'll see how our calendars look for your big day.
 If the services you need are for anything else and it's not a weekend, you can call and we can work something out tomorrow if you want to.